Annabelle Dexter-Jones

-Annabelle Dexter-Jones (born 26 October 1986) is an American actress and director known for her roles in Succession, American Horror Story and Under the Silver Lake.
+Annabelle Dexter-Jones (born 26 October 1986) is an English-American actress and director known for her roles in Succession, American Horror Story and Under the Silver Lake.
 Jones is the daughter of jewellery designer Ann Dexter-Jones and Foreigner guitarist Mick Jones.
 Through her mother, she is the half-sister of Charlotte Ronson, Samantha Ronson and Mark Ronson.
 She was born in London, England, UK.